awsdocs/aws-elemental-mediatailor-user-guide/doc_source/configurations-edit.md

 1. On the **Configurations** page, choose the name of the configuration that you want to edit\.

 1. On the configuration details page, choose **Edit**, and then revise the configuration settings as needed\.
-Note that you can't edit the configuration name\.
+You can't edit the configuration name\.
 For information about configuration attributes, see [Creating a Configuration](configurations-create.md)\.

 1. Choose **Save**\.